-For new environments (or if your setting was previously left blank), we have changed the Cinchy default session timeout from 30 minutes to 7 days.
+For new environments (or if your setting was previously left blank), we've changed the Cinchy default session timeout from 30 minutes to 7 days.
 This will keep you logged in and working without interruptions.
-You can further change or revert this session timeout value in your appsettings.
+You can further change or revert this session timeout value in your appsettings.json.

 In an IIS deployment, you can find the value in your CinchySSO > appsettings.json

 In a Kubernetes deployment, you can find the value in your deployment.json file.

 Because of the .NET update, if you are upgrading to 5.4+ on an SQL Server Database you will need to make a change to your